NovaNestApps/ExpressoSample/README.md

-📄 Espresso-Based XML UI Testing Framework and NGA Integration
+📄 Espresso-Based XML UI Testing Framework

-⸻

-🔹 1.
-Overview

 This custom UI test framework is built on top of Espresso (with limited Compose support for mixed flows) to provide a modular, scalable, and DSL-style approach to UI testing in Android.